 A plant that is listed by the United States Department of Agriculture, Forest Service (Forest Service) as a Forest Service Sensitive Species or a Stanislaus National Forest (STF) Watch List species and occurs on National Forest System (NFS) lands (STF 2026); and/or

 Listed by the California Native Plant Society as a Rare Plant with a Rank of 1B (Rare, Threatened, or Endangered Throughout Its Range) or 2B (Rare, Threatened, or Endangered in California, But Common Elsewhere) (CNPS 2026a).

+Species of milkweed in the genus Asclepias, which are the only food source for monarch butterfly (Danaus plexippus) caterpillars.

 Non-Native Invasive Plant (NNIP)